akhauriyash/XNOR-Intel-ISA/README.md

 For CUDA compatiable (Nvidia GPU) XNOR convolutional kernel, check out [this repository.](https://github.com/akhauriyash/XNOR-convolution)

-  * The first part of this project aims to create an introductory c file to teach people about OpenMP and parallel programming.

-##  Prerequisites:
-  * Intel® Xeon Phi™ Processor (Any Intel processor should do but code shall attempt to leverage AVX-512 ISA exclusively)

-##  Note:
-  This is a work in progress.
-There might be some mistakes here.
-  Do let me know if you find any logical errors in the code.

 ## xGEMM (Binarized General Matrix Multiply on Intel Xeon Phi)

 Run xCMMA.c for benchmarking the algorithm.